Makeroni/Arduino-SIM900/README.md

 if( msg[18] != '6' && msg[18] != '9' )
 ````

-and replace the international prefix in the call back function:
+Replace the international prefix in the call back function:

 ````C
 // Add Spain country code